Jamalhussain802/S.E-ASSIGNMENT/paper2/readme.md

     RQ2: What does a typical search session entail for a subsequent language learner?

     RQ3: What are the factors that impact the success of search queries for subsequent language learners?

+# 2.1 Study Design

+Using a aggregate of surveys and logs, Sadowski, et al. [39] explored the quest conduct of Google developers; it's far from this look at that we derive our methodology.
+Table 1 summarizes the similarities and variations of the context and accumulated information between the preceding look at and this look at.
+To goal next language learners, we run our look at in a lab surroundings with graduate students.
+Participants had been given duties withinside the strange languages.
+Due to the experimental context, we had been capable of acquire more survey responses in line with question compared to the preceding look at, supplying a better density of auxiliary statistics in line with question.

+One of the shortcomings of the authentic look at is that there became no perception of seek achievement with inside the logs or the queries.
+That is, It became now no longer clean from the information whilst a seek consultation became successful or unsuccessful.
+To deal with that shortcoming, on this look at, we ask explicitly approximately seek achievement in surveys, one deployed whilst a tab is closed (Figure 4) and any other deployed whilst it's far suspected aquestion is reformulated (Figure 3).
+Another shortcoming is the use of edit distance to locate reformulation, which might not constitute real reformulation; we deal with this via way of means of asking contributors whethertheir contemporary question is meant to remedy the equal trouble as the preceding question in a reformulation survey (Figure 3).